-There are also options on where to buy gold.
-Some shops sell physical coins and bars directly to retail customers, although it is more likely you will need to arrange the sale online and then complete the purchase in store.
+There are also options on where to buy gold for investment.
+Some shops sell physical coins and bars directly to retail customers, although it is more likely you will need to arrange the sale online and then complete the purchase in-store.

 Online gold retailers are the most prolific, but it is important to use a reputable one if you choose to buy online.
 They are a good option if you already know what you want to buy and just need to complete a purchase.
-They can offer no guidance on what gold investment would suit your circumstances, the process of buying, the storage options and what to do when it comes to selling it.
-For that, you should look for a gold investment company that can guide your purchase and tailor it to your requirements whether your gold purchase is a stop-gap investment in between house sales, or being added to a personal pension plan, or just for somewhere safe to park your money while the geopolitical landscape worsens.
+They can offer no guidance on what investment would suit your circumstances, the process of buying and selling, the storage options and how to maximise your profit when comes to selling your investment.
+For that, you should look for an investment company that can guide your gold purchase and tailor it to your requirements whether your purchase is a stop-gap investment in between house sales, or being added to a personal pension plan, or just for somewhere safe to park your money while the geopolitical landscape worsens.